ziziwho/telescraper/README.md

 and Termux terminal on Android.

 ## Overview
-First of all, my name is [Zizi](https://github.com/ziziwho/).
-A few months ago zizi created a script to automatically invite members to the telegram groups but did not disclose how zizi was scraping the usernames on the telegram.
+A few months ago [Ziziwho](https://github.com/ziziwho/) created [TeleInviter](https://github.com/ziziwho/teleinviter), a script to automatically invite members to the telegram groups but did not disclose how zizi was scraping the usernames on the telegram.
 So zizi has created a [TeleScraper](https://github.com/ziziwho/telescraper) to do that.
 [TeleScraper](https://github.com/ziziwho/telescraper) is a script where it is used to extract the usernames from groups on a telegram.

 ![main](Images/cmd.PNG)
 ### Features: